Benedictteo05/OSA_notes/Application Security/Foundational Concepts of Information Security.md

 **Availability**
 - Assurance that people who are authorized to access information are able to do so.
 - Ensures that the data, or the system, is available for authorized user when required.
-- Ensuring availability requires routine main
+- Ensuring availability requires routine maintenance and upgrading of hardware, software and operating system environments.
+- Security incidents